The Importance of Branding

-In fact, the explosion in unboxing videos mean that if your parcels arrive looking tatty, tired or even just failing to excite, then you could be missing out on a huge amount of free publicity or, worse still, find negative reviews are posted about you online.
+The explosion in unboxing videos also means that if your parcels arrive looking worn, tired or even just failing to excite, you could miss out on a considerable amount of free publicity or, worse still, find negative reviews posted about you online.

-Saying that, it is branding opportunity that still requires a large amount of attention to detail.
-Many brands invest significant sums in making sure the experience their customer receives lives up to – and even exceeds – expectations.
+However, it is a branding opportunity that requires significant attention to detail.
+Many brands invest substantial sums in ensuring the experience their customer receives lives up to – and even exceeds – expectations.

 02: Main print and branding options